HypeCheck

 Enriched Wheat Flour

-Also known as: wheat flour, fortified wheat flour, enriched flour, white flour
+Also known as: wheat flour, fortified wheat flour, enriched flour, RS2-enriched wheat flour

 Evidence under review. — Not yet rated

-Staple baking ingredient fortified with iron and folic acid.
-Limited evidence for satiety or metabolic benefits.
+Staple flour fortified with iron and folic acid; limited evidence for satiety or metabolic benefits.

 • What it does

-Enriched wheat flour is standard refined wheat flour with added nutrients — typically iron and folic acid — to replace what's lost during milling.
-Population data suggests it can be a meaningful...
+Enriched wheat flour is standard wheat flour with added nutrients — typically iron and folic acid — to replace what's lost during milling.
+Population data shows it can supply over half of daily...

 • Evidence quality